 As he was interested in English language learning in high school, he was directed to English language literature and was awarded the BA in 2005.
-After earning a BA (First Class Honours and 1th in Class), he studied the MA Degree to enable him to teach at university level.
-He decided to pursue his English language studies and succeeded to fulfil the program in 2008 with Honours.
-After four years of teaching at universities (especially teaching English Special Texts to law students) and dealing with legal material and issues, he vowed to change his mind and started to study Public International Law in 2012.
-As this field requires good command of a foreign language, e.g., English and French, he ranked top in the test of 2012 and was awarded his second Master, LL.M in 2014 (First Class Honours), while teaching at university from 2008 to 2017 in Kurdistan.
+After earning a BA, he studied the MA degree to enable him to teach at the university level.
+He decided to pursue his English language studies and succeeded to fulfil the program in 2008.
+After four years of teaching at university (especially teaching English Special Texts to law students) and dealing with legal material and issues, he vowed to change his mind and started to study international law in 2012.
+He was awarded his second Masters, LL.M in 2014.

-Previously, Loqman was a lecturer in Kurdistan, where, between 2008 and 2016, he taught various courses on Public International Law, as well as cources in English Translation Studies and English Language and Literature.
-He has published four research articles in Oxford, Cambridge, and Routledge.
+Previously, Loqman was a lecturer in Kurdistan, where, between 2008 and 2017, he taught various courses on international law, as well as courses in English translation studies and English language and literature.

 - BA (First Class) 2005

-- LLB: Public International Law, Private International Law, International Organizations, and Principles and Theories of Research
+- LLB: Public International Law, Private International Law, International Organisations, and Principles and Theories of Research

 - BA: English Translation Studies and English Language and Literature courses